-While it is certainly true that many associated with the Roman Catholic Church have been responsible for the deaths of many throughout history (including those truly in the Church of God, please see the articles Persecutions by Church and State, Europa and the Beast, and the Churches of Revelation 2 & 3), the idea that any group significantly associated with it is now actively killing people to suppress some ancient secret is absurd.
+While it is certainly true that many associated with the Roman Catholic Church have been responsible for the deaths of many throughout history (including those truly in the Church of God, please see the articles Persecutions by Church and State, Europa and the Beast, The Spanish Inquisition and Early Protestant Persecutions, and the Churches of Revelation 2 & 3), the idea that any group significantly associated with it is now actively killing people to suppress some ancient secret is absurd.

 It should be noted that there actually is a somewhat secretive Roman Catholic associated group called Opus Dei.
 Though I know little about them, I do not believe they are currently focused on assassinating or torturing those who are hiding ancient secrets (although I do believe that some who profess Roman Catholicism will sanction killing in the future, per Revelation 17:6;13:7; see also Persecutions by Church and State).

 Regarding the book's interpretations of certain writings and paintings by Leonardo Da Vinci, I will refrain from comment, other than to say that any subtle messages that may have been intended by Leonardo Da Vinci do not in any way change biblical revelation.
-While I actually have been to the Louvre and have seen Da Vinci's Mona Lisa and some other works, I did not look at them close enough to determine if the book's claims about their alleged feminine properties have any validity.
+While I actually have been to the Louvre twice and have seen Da Vinci's Mona Lisa, some other works, and possible his Last Supper, I did not look at them close enough to determine if the book's claims about alleged subtle feminine properties have any validity.

 The idea of Jesus being in some manner divine is not some late development, but was the belief of the original apostolic as well as immediate post-apostolic church (this is clearly documented in the Bible and early history, please see the article Binitarian View: One God, Two Beings Before the Beginning).